John-Cena-DEV/DataScience_Portfolio/01_Data_Analysis/Project-Patient Demographics Analysis/README.md

 - Both Haridwar and Delhi have minimal patient counts beyond age 39, indicating most surgeries are performed on patients under 40.
 - The 40-49 age group, despite having fewer patients (90), has a slightly higher average graft count (~4,480) than younger cohorts.
 - The single patient in the 60-69 age group shows a graft average spike (~5,000), suggesting an outlier effect due to small sample size.
 Haridwar has a significantly higher "No Consent" count (865) compared to Delhi (209), indicating possible differences in consent policies between branches.
-- A duplicate "No" consent entry (9) for Haridwar points to potential data entry inconsistencies in consent records.

 ---